 When my son began kindergarten, I struggled to find ways to make handwriting fun and engaging for him.
 This became a battle that consumed most of our school time.
 I would print out handwriting pages with adorable pictures on them.
 Yet, those cutesy practice sheets only distracted him from proper letter formation.

 Does this sound familiar to you?
-You’ve got your practice pages printed out and ready to go!
-The kids nailed practicing writing letters in the air, the salt bins, and the dry-erase boards.
+Practice pages are printed out and ready to go!
+The kids nailed tracing letters in the air, in the salt bins, and on the dry-erase boards.
 The brand new pencils are sharpened and ready to be used.
-It’s time to get started on that letter – pencil to paper.
+It’s time to get started on that first letter – pencil to paper.
 Students pick up their pencils and that’s where everything goes downhill.

 Just as they get ready to trace that first letter, that darling little apple next to letter A catches their eye.
 All the sudden, they feel compelled to color that apple a shade it so rightly deserves.
 Next thing you know, there’s a whole forrest of exotic apple trees in every shade of graphite imaginable.
 Surely, any thought of tracing letters has completely fleeted.
 Talk about frustration!
 This is exactly how my first handwriting lesson with my second homeschooler went.

-I know the story all too well.
-I’ve been down those rabbit trails that only led to hours of frustration.
-I’d try to reign in the focus back to the lesson, but that would only end in a fight.
+I know the feeling all too well.
+I’ve been down those rabbit trails that led to hours of frustration.
+I’d try to reign the focus back to the lesson, but that would only end in a fight.

-Afterwards, I switched to a full-size practice sheet with letters only.
+Afterwards, I switched to a full-size practice sheet solely with letters.
 No pictures!
-Yet those seem to be gruelingly long and redundant to a five year old.
+However, those pages seem to be gruelingly long and redundant to a five year old.

-(Funny how they have no problems gripping down on those pencils while scribbling like some kind of ninja.
-Yet as soon as the handwriting lessons come out we hear complaints of, “It hurts to lift the pencil.”
-Those poor little, weary hands can only handle so much!
+(Funny how they have no problem gripping down on those crayons like some kind of scribbling ninja.
+Yet as soon as the handwriting lessons come out we hear complaints, “My hand hurts.
+The pencil’s too heavy.”
+Those poor little, weary hands can only handle so much!)

 I could have done a better analysis on his fine motor skills, and yes, tracing twenty-six A’s can be intimidating for a child.
-But most importantly, without the interest or engagement of my child, mastering skills for long-term success was not likely to happen.
+Most importantly, without the interest or engagement of my child, mastering skills for long-term success was not likely to happen.

 Handwriting was beginning to take up too much of our schooling time.
 At the time, I was learning how to juggle a newborn, a toddler, and two homeschoolers.
 I was not realistic with my expectations or my schedule.
 I made quite a few mistakes and hit a few roadblocks.
 It was time for me to be intentional with my time!

-I needed to have a successful handwriting lesson.
-I needed a complete handwriting curriculum.
-One that would work for me and not against me.
-One that would conveniently optimize my teaching time and didn’t take me down rabbit trails of unforeseen adventures.
-A multipurpose curriculum that took advantage of closely related English studies, rather than requiring a separate time to teach handwriting exclusively.
+I needed to have a successful and complete handwriting curriculum.
+One that would work for me.
+Not against me.
+One that would conveniently optimize my teaching time.
+I couldn’t do another rabbit trail of unforeseen adventures.
+Exclusive handwriting lessons that required dedicated instruction time was not an option.
+No, I needed a multipurpose curriculum that took advantage of closely related English studies.

-In Part 2 of this 8-part blog series, I will explain why handwriting is so important.
+In Part 2 of this 6-part blog series, we will discuss the necessary prerequisites for handwriting instruction.